lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Explicit inputs:

-  sk    Composite private key conisting of signing private keys for
+  sk    Composite private key consisting of signing private keys for
         each component.

   M     The Message to be signed, an octet string.